Estonia in World War II: Soviet occupation

-On June 17, the day France surrendered to Germany, Estonia accepted the ultimatum and the statehood of Estonia de facto ceased to exist.
-The military occupation of the Republic of Estonia was complete by June 21, 1940, and rendered "official" by a communist coup d'état supported by the Soviet troops.
+On 17 June, the day France surrendered to Germany.
+The military occupation of the Republic of Estonia was complete by 21 June 1940, and rendered "official" by a communist coup d'état supported by the Soviet troops.

 Most of the Estonian Defence Forces and the Estonian Defence League surrendered according to the orders of the Estonian Government believing that resistance was useless and were disarmed by the Red Army.
 Only the Estonian Independent Signal Battalion stationed in Tallinn at Raua Street showed resistance to Red Army, along with a Communist militia called "People's Self-Defence", (Rahva Omakaitse) on 21 June 1940.
 As the Red Army brought in additional reinforcements supported by six armoured fighting vehicles, the battle lasted several hours until sundown.
 Finally the military resistance was ended with negotiations and the Independent Signal Battalion surrendered and was disarmed.
 There were 2 dead Estonian servicemen, Aleksei Männikus and Johannes Mandre, and several wounded on the Estonian side and about 10 killed and more wounded on the Soviet side.
-On the same day, June 21, 1940, the Flag of Estonia was replaced with a Red flag on Pikk Hermann tower, the symbol of the government in force in Estonia.
+On the same day, 21 June 1940, the Flag of Estonia was replaced with a Red flag on Pikk Hermann tower, the symbol of the government in force in Estonia.

 On 14–15 July, rigged and likely fabricated elections were held in which only Soviet-supported candidates were permitted to run.
 Those who failed to have their passports stamped for voting for a communist candidate risked getting shot in the back of the head.
 Tribunals were set up to punish "traitors to the people", those who had fallen short of the "political duty" of voting Estonia into the USSR.
-The "parliament" so elected proclaimed Estonia a socialist republic on July 21, 1940, and unanimously requested Estonia to be "accepted" into the Soviet Union.
-The Soviet Union annexed Estonia on August 6 and renamed the Estonian Soviet Socialist Republic.
+The "parliament" so elected proclaimed Estonia a socialist republic on 21 July 1940, and unanimously requested Estonia to be "accepted" into the Soviet Union.
+The Soviet Union annexed Estonia on 6 August and renamed the Estonian Soviet Socialist Republic.
 The 1940 occupation and annexation of Estonia into the Soviet Union was considered illegal and never officially recognized by Great Britain, the United States and other Western democracies.
 The annexation abrogated numerous prior treaties entered into by the Soviet Union and its predecessor, Bolshevist Russia.